 I experienced slow but continued weight loss despite efforts to add more calories into my daily food intake and reduce stress.
 As my September appointment approached, I began to experience nausea, dizziness, increased thirst…sharp pains in my lower abdomen and relentless mental and physical fatigue.
 After more blood work, doctor visits, diagnostics, and finally a referral to a gynecological oncologist, my fear of what ailed me became a reality.
-In early October, I was diagnosed with uterine cancer.
+On October 20, 2020, I was diagnosed with uterine (endometrial) cancer.
 I was careful not to get COVID, but social distancing and mask wearing doesn’t stop cancer.

 Coping with cancer has debilitated every aspect of my being, but in the midst of pain, fear and shock, I found the blessings.
-I have a compassionate oncologist and medical team at the Hoag Cancer Center; the cancer did not metastasize; my treatment includes only three rounds of chemotherapy to shrink the large mass; then surgery with an expected full recovery.
+I have a compassionate oncologist and medical team at the Hoag Cancer Center; the cancer only metastasized to a lymph node (para-aortic); my treatment includes three rounds of chemotherapy to shrink the large mass; then surgery followed by three more rounds of chemo; and radiation might be a possibility, but I won’t worry about that until if and when I need it.
+My doctor expects a full recovery whatever the treatment plan turns out to entail.
 I’ve had two rounds of chemo and with that, signs that the mass is shrinking.
 The enervating symptoms brought on by the cancer have been reduced to lingering weakness and mild fatigue.
 Although it may be a few months before I fill out my jeans again, I’m starting to gain weight.

 Bobcat’s mood is lighter as he senses the uplifting shift in my energy.
 I no longer catch him broodingly staring at me.
 Now, on those tough days following chemo, he curls up next to me and looks at me through slow, comforting blinks that seem to be saying don’t worry, you’re going to be okay.